tzunun/zathura/README.md

-# Zathura config, taken from michaelmrose /zathu
+# Zathura config,
-# zathura
+Created with information found in many sources, including the man pages